 - The name of anyone accompanying a patient in a consultation should be documented.

 - The name of any alleged perpetrator/s should be included when documenting disclosure of DA.

 - Ensure that any reference to DA on a victim’s records is not accidently visible to the perpetrator during appointments.
 The computer screen showing the medical record should never be seen by third parties (i.e. family or friends accompanying a patient).
 When providing a summary printout for a hospital admission for example, care should be taken that information about DA is not inappropriately included when printing out these summaries to give to patients as the perpetrator may see this.
-Please remember that when a Full/Brief Summary is printed off from a patient record everything will be included and any padlocks will be ignored.
+Please remember that when a Full/Brief Summary is printed off from a patient record everything will be included.
 Therefore Summaries will need checking and any information about domestic abuse must be redacted.

 - Never disclose any allegation to the perpetrator or other family members.

 - Ensure that any decision to record the information in the perpetrator’s EMR is made with due regard to the associated risks.

 - Ensure that any reference to DA in a perpetrator’s record is redacted if provided to the perpetrator unless you are certain it is information that the perpetrator already knows.
 For example, the perpetrator has disclosed this information themselves to you, or there is a relevant conviction which the perpetrator has disclosed or is aware has been disclosed to you such as in Child Protection Conference minutes when the perpetrator has been present at the conference and is aware this information is being shared.

 - Be aware of the potential danger of the perpetrator having access to information about their abuse and to information in children's EMRs; this includes via online access to their own information and their children’s information, as well as coercive access to the victim’s EMR.